-Street art and social media is intrinsically linked these days.
-In fact, any type of art!
-It doesn’t really matter, if you’re an artist and you’re not on social media then you’re probably either in the minority or you have such a strong collection of private buyers that you just don’t need it.
+The paradox of social media is how much we depend upon it.
+Street art is particularly linked in fact it’s probably co-dependent.
+In fact this is probably true with most types of art!
+It doesn’t really matter.
+If you’re an artist and you’re not on social media then you’re probably either in the minority.
+Either that or you have such a strong collection of private buyers that you just don’t need it.

 “The technology built to bring us closer to the people furthest away, is taking us further away from the people closest to us.”

 It’s that quote from the founders of the Calio app Ramy Al-Kadhi and Latif Baluch that was sent to the artists for them to do what they wanted with it.
-Calio is the tech start-up who commissioned the work and their personal calendar app is designed to make it easier for people to meet up.
-They had been mulling over the irony of how difficult it is for people to connect these days despite techology seemingly making it easier.
+Calio is the tech start-up who commissioned the work.
+Their personal calendar app is designed to make it easier for people to meet up.
+They had been mulling over the irony of how difficult it is for people to connect these days.
+This despite technology seemingly making it easier.

-The works themselves looked at the way people interact in social media in all of it’s different forms and featured a number of artists both familiar and new to us here on Inspiring City.
+The paintings themselves look at the way people interact in social media in all of it’s different forms.
+It featured a number of artists both familiar and new to us here on Inspiring City.
 In particular the work of iheart and Nafir stood out.
-Iheart from Vancouver has become famous for his often shared image of a young boy crying on account of his lack of followers whereas Nafir is a stencil artist who operates out of Iran and who keeps his identity secret, his work often disappearing soon after it appears on the streets of Tehran.
+Iheart from Vancouver has become famous for his often shared image of a young boy crying on account of his lack of followers.
+Nafir meanwhile is a stencil artist.
+He operates out of Iran and keeps his identity secret.
+His work often disappears soon after it appears on the streets of Tehran.

-Beyond those artists, the Italian artist Millo is well known to this blog and we even interviewed him a few years ago here.
+Beyond those artists, the Italian artist Millo is well known to this blog.
+We even interviewed him a few years ago here.
 The likes of Martin Whatson, the London Police, Mau Mau, Word to Mother, Joe Lurato, Mad Steez and Myneandyours also contributed works.